We’re Not in an AI Bubble. We’re Watching Big Tech Finally Spend Its Cash.

 What we’re seeing right now isn’t a speculative bubble propping up weak fundamentals.
 It’s something very different: big tech companies finally deploying tens of billions of dollars in capital that’s been sitting idle for years — because until now, there was nowhere sensible to put it.

 AI didn’t create the money.
+AI gave it a destination.

 The Cash Problem Nobody Talks About

 If you’ve never worked inside big tech, it’s hard to grasp the scale of the cash problem.
+Not revenue.
+Not valuation.
+Cash.

+So the cash accumulated.
+Slowly.
+Relentlessly.
 By the late 2010s, big tech wasn’t constrained by capital — it was constrained by deployability.

 Why This Is Nothing Like 2008

 The 2008 bubble was built on leverage, fragility, and financial engineering.
+This moment is built on cash-on-hand and infrastructure investment.
+That difference matters.

 When Meta spends $65-72B on capex in 2025, it’s not borrowing against the future — it’s spending money that already exists on its balance sheet.
-The numbers are staggering:
+The combined numbers are staggering:

 - Amazon: $100B+ planned for 2025 (up from $83B in 2024)